Personal Demons (Desrochers novel): Reception

-Barnes&Noble.com said, "While comparing an unassuming debut novel to an international pop culture phenomenon may be unfair, the reality is this: Personal Demons by Lisa Desrochers is better written than Twilight, has more well developed and realistic characters, and is decidedly more edgy and existentially weighty.
-Yes, I completely understand the mass appeal of Meyer’s Twilight saga – and while angels and demons may not be as “sexy” as werewolves with abs of steel and brooding vampiric James Dean wannabes, the profoundly deep questions raised in Personal Demons (about the existence of God, the inanity of organized religion, the healing power of forgiveness, etc.) make it a much more forceful read."
+Barnes& Noble said, "While comparing an unassuming debut novel to an international pop culture phenomenon may be unfair, the reality is this: Personal Demons by Lisa Desrochers is better written than Twilight, has more well developed and realistic characters, and is decidedly more edgy and existentially weighty.
+Yes, I completely understand the mass appeal of Meyer’s Twilight saga – and while angels and demons may not be as "sexy" as werewolves with abs of steel and brooding vampiric James Dean wannabes, the profoundly deep questions raised in Personal Demons (about the existence of God, the inanity of organized religion, the healing power of forgiveness, etc.) make it a much more forceful read."

-School Library Journal "Heavy on teen angst, this novel will be enjoyed by fans of supernatural romance.”
+School Library Journal "Heavy on teen angst, this novel will be enjoyed by fans of supernatural romance."

-Booklist said, “...introducing some wild twists in a tale that stands alone well enough but leaves avenues for sequels.
-Though the theology doesn’t bear close examination, readers may have to take breaks to cool down.”
+Booklist said, "...introducing some wild twists in a tale that stands alone well enough but leaves avenues for sequels.
+Though the theology doesn’t bear close examination, readers may have to take breaks to cool down."

 2010 Library Journal Fall Firsts pick.

 2011 YALSA Popular Paperback for Young Adults nominee.